QuestNetwork/qD/README.md

 **0.9.5**
 - Account Name For Additional Security & Hashing
-- qDesk redirects to the originally requested URI after signIn
+- qD redirects to the originally requested URI after signIn
+- New Help Link

 ## Roadmap